anegg0/doc.palm.readthedocs/docs/index.md

 ## What's Palm?

-Palm network is an Ethereum sidechain dedicated to selling, purchasing, and trading NFTs that are associated with real-world and digital assets.
+The Palm network is an Ethereum sidechain dedicated to selling, purchasing, and trading NFTs that are associated with real-world and digital assets.

-Palm uses IBFT 2.0 proof of authority (PoA) consensus, with network validators being run by partners and key stakeholders.
+The Palm network uses IBFT 2.0 proof of authority (PoA) consensus, with network validators being run by key stakeholders.
 IBFT 2.0 is over 99% more energy efficient than proof of work (PoW) networks.
-Palm will continue to onboard new validators and progressively increase decentralization over time.
+The initial group of validators for the Palm network will expand over time as additional validators are added, further increasing the resilience of the network.

-A bridge relay service connects payment tokens and NFTs on Ethereum and the Palm network, with bridging contracts deployed on both networks to manage the connection.
+An automated bridge relay service connects payment tokens, like DAI, and NFTs on Ethereum and the Palm network, with bridging contracts deployed on both networks to manage the connection.

 ## Why develop on Palm?

-Powered by the PALM token, the ecosystem enables creators and artists to mint energy-efficient NFTs with low gas fees and fast transaction finality.
+Powered by the PALM token, the Palm Network ecosystem enables creators and artists to mint energy-efficient NFTs with low gas fees and fast transaction finality.

 Palm is a fully Ethereum-compatible network, allowing you to deploy any EVM-compatible smart contracts and use standard, familiar [Ethereum tools] during application development.